Raymond VI, Count of Toulouse: Problems with the Church

-Raymond VI was arguably the first target of the Albigensian crusade.
+Raymond VI was arguably the first target of the Albigensian crusade (1209–1229).

 Raymond VI held vast territories but his control of them was problematic.
 Aside from theoretically owing allegiance to the King of France, Raymond held Provence as a vassal of the Holy Roman Emperor.
 Henry II of England controlled neighboring Aquitaine through his wife Eleanor of Aquitaine, who had a claim to Toulouse through her grandmother, Philippa of Toulouse, daughter of William IV, Count of Toulouse.
 Alfonso II of Aragon was involved in the affairs of Languedoc, stimulating emigration from the north to colonize newly reconquered lands in Aragon.

 In Toulouse, Raymond maintained the communal freedoms, extended exemptions from taxation, and extended his protection to the communal territory.
 A poet and a man of culture, he hated war but did not lack energy.

 According to Henri Pirenne, "At the end of the 12th century Languedoc was swarming with those mystics who aspired to lead the Church and the age back to apostolic simplicity, condemning both the religious hierarchy and the social order".
 At first Innocent III tried to deal with the Cathars by peaceful conversion, sending into the affected regions a number of legates or representatives.
 Count Raymond declined to assist, although constantly embroiled with his vassals, and given the autonomy of the towns, Kenneth Setton questions whether Raymond "could have coped effectively with the challenge of heresy even if he had wished to do so".

 The legates sent from Rome and France received little support as they were considered foreign reformers.
 Papal legate Pierre de Castelnau was sent to address Raymond's tolerance for the practice of the Cathars, but withdrew for six months in 1206 out of concerns for his safety.

-Pierre's assassination on January 15, 1208, led to Raymond's excommunication.

-After the capture and massacre of Béziers, the siege and capture of Carcassonne, and the death of Raymond Roger Trencavel, all in 1209, he moved his camp, was again excommunicated by the Council of Montpellier in 1211, and tried to organize resistance against the Albigensian Crusade.
+Pierre's assassination on 15 January 1208, led to Raymond's excommunication.
+This was followed by the capture and massacre of Béziers, the siege and capture of Carcassonne, and the death of Raymond Roger Trencavel, all in 1209.
+That same year Raymond had journeyed to Rome in an attempt to reconcile with Pope Innocent III, yet despite his overtures Innocent chose to allow crusade leaders a freehand.
+In 1211, Raymond's excommunication was reiterated by papal legates, while the Council of Montpellier placed an Interdict over the County of Toulouse.
 More of a diplomat than a soldier, he was unable to stop the advance of Simon de Montfort, who conquered Toulouse.
-Following Battle of Muret, Raymond was exiled to England under his former brother-in-law John, King of England.
+Following the Battle of Muret, Raymond was exiled to England under his former brother-in-law John, King of England.